gshunc/oneday_agent_simulation_tests/README.md

 ### Test Types

-- **Standard Tests**: Check that the agent provides correct diagnoses, regardless of the path taken to get there
+- **Standard Tests**: Check that the agent provides correct diagnoses, regardless of the path taken to get there, along with not repeating information and following oneday guidelines
-- **Strict Tests**: Also verify the agent asks the right follow-up questions strictly according to the OneDay guidelines
+- **Diagnosis Only Tests**: Simply checks that the agent provides the correct diagnosis, nothing else.

 ### LangWatch Dashboard